-1) In a special relationship, an insured asks for and an agent provides recommendations/advice regulations/legal statutes 2) A(n) is a party authorized to act ethically on behalf of another.
-Parties include principals, agents, and third parties. special relationship legal agent 3) An insurance agent is appointed by a(n) to solicit applications collect premiums, and bind policies. broker insurer 4) A(n) acts or aids in negotiating insurance contracts. insurance counselor broker 5) A managing general agent has, claims, and reinsurance placement authority from an insurer. solicitation underwriting actual, or expressed, authority An insurance agent has no authority of any kind to work with clients who are seeking insurance. implied authority An insurance agent demonstrates practices that appear within the her/his scope of authority, based on historical practices. apparent authority An insurance company grants oral or written authority to an agent for the purpose of selling and servicing an insurance policy. non-existent authority An insurance company gives an agent authority to perform all of the usual and necessary tasks required to sell and service an insurance policy, but it does not issue that authority verbally or in writing.
-12. Define the term unfair trade practi ce.
+4. A(n) acts or aids in negotiating insurance contracts. insurance counselor r broker 5.
+A managing general agent has reinsurance placement authority from n an insurer. solicitation underwriting Dir ections: Draw lines to match each kir nd of agency authority to its meaning. actual, or expressed, authority An insurance agent has no authority of any kind to work with clients who are seeking insurance. implied authority An insurance agent demonstrates practices that appear within the her/his scope of authority, based on historical practices. apparent authority An insurance company grants oral or written authority to an agent for the purpose of selling and servicing an insurance policy. non-existent authority An insurance company gives an agent authority to perform all of the usual and necessary tasks required to sell and service an insurance policy, but it does not issue that authority verbally or in writing.
+Dir ections: Define the term unfair trade e practice.